Compete with peers.

 mBIT is a competitive programming competition for computer science students of all skill levels, organized by students from Montgomery Blair High School.

-Competitors work in teams of up to four to solve interesting and challenging programming problems.
+Competitors work in teams of up to three to solve interesting and challenging programming problems.
 There are prizes for the top teams in each division.

 For more information, be sure to visit the logistics and rules pages.
 If you have any questions about the competition, feel free to email us at mbit.organizers@gmail.com.